Future Generations University logo

 2012

-Future Generations NGO working in 7+ countries including China, Peru, India, Afghanistan, Canada, Haiti, and the U.S.
+Future Generations NGO actively working in China, Peru, India, Afghanistan, Canada, Haiti, and the U.S.

 🏛️